soystargaze/Lumen/README.md

 ## **Step 4: Troubleshooting**
 - **The plugin does not load:** It is recommended to use **PaperMC 1.21.4**, the latest stable version.
 Also, ensure you are using Java 21 or higher.
-- **License verification failed:** Confirm that the server has internet access and check the console for error messages.
 - **CoreProtect errors:** Check the console when starting the server.
 If integration does not activate, ensure CoreProtect is correctly installed.
 - **Low performance when placing lights:** Adjust values in `config.yml` and/or install **FastAsyncWorldEdit** to optimize large-scale block processing.
 - Only newly placed `Lumen Torch` and `Lumen Guard` will have effects of changes in config.yml.
 Previously placed torches will not be affected unless removed and placed again.